 Think of an exclusive event that only a few people are allowed into.
 One way to indicate that the guards at the entrance to the event have checked and approved a guest is to stamp each guest's hand.
 Event staff can check the stamps of every guest to make sure they are allowed to be there.
 However, not just any stamp will do; event staff will know the exact shape and color of the stamp used by the guards at the entrance.

 Just as each stamp has to look the same, authentication tokens have their own communication standards to ensure that they are correct and legitimate.
 The main authentication token standard is called SAML (Security Assertion Markup Language).
 Similar to how webpages are written in HTML (Hypertext Markup Language), authentication tokens are written in SAML.

 SSO is only one aspect of managing user access.
 It must be combined with access control, permission control, activity logs, and other measures for tracking and controlling user behavior within an organization's internal systems.
 SSO is a crucial element of access management, however.
 If a system does not know who a user is, there is no way to allow or restrict that user's actions.

-Cloudflare Access controls and secures user access to applications and websites; it can act as a replacement for most VPNs.
-Cloudflare Access integrates with SSO providers in order to identify users and enforce their assigned access permissions.
-Cloudflare Access is part of the Cloudflare for Teams product suite.
+Cloudflare Zero Trust controls and secures user access to applications and websites; it can act as a replacement for most VPNs.
+Cloudflare integrates with SSO providers in order to identify users and enforce their assigned access permissions.

 Learning Center Navigation